Chart Color Schemes

 Marian is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Marian, as evaluated at the latest Census, comprised 99.0% houses and 1.0% other dwellings.
-In comparison, Non-Metro Qld had 85.1% houses and 14.9% other dwellings.
-Home ownership in Marian was 21.9%, with mortgaged dwellings at 59.8% and rented ones at 18.3%.
-The median monthly mortgage repayment in Marian was $1,941, higher than Non-Metro Qld's average of $1,733.
-Median weekly rent in Marian was $400, compared to Non-Metro Qld's $340.
-Nationally, Marian's mortgage repayments were higher at $1,941 versus the Australian average of $1,863, and rents were also higher at $400 compared to the national figure of $375.
+In Marian, as assessed in the latest Census, 99.0% of dwellings were houses, with the remaining 1.0% consisting of other types such as semi-detached homes and apartments.
+This contrasts with Non-Metro Qld's dwelling composition of 85.1% houses and 14.9% other dwellings.
+Home ownership in Marian stood at 21.9%, with mortgaged properties making up 59.8% and rented dwellings comprising 18.3%.
+The median monthly mortgage repayment in the area was $1,941, higher than Non-Metro Qld's average of $1,733.
+Weekly rent in Marian was recorded at $400, compared to Non-Metro Qld's $340.
+Nationally, Marian's median monthly mortgage repayment exceeded the Australian average of $1,863, while weekly rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing